LaurentvdBos/poddos/README.md

 - Instead of `strncpy`, `strlcpy` (or a safer alternative) should be used.
 - There is no tooling to deal with layers, i.e., create and remove layers.
 - When pulling, the existing configuration is overwritten.
 - There are various statically allocated buffers in use, which should become dynamically allocated.
+- The http client should simply call `err(...)` when an error occurs.
+- The DHCP client does not validate properly the length of its payload, so malformed DHCP messages may lead to a buffer overflow.